tjferry14/Cloud-Jump-2/README.md

 Additional completed features so far:
 ------
-* Sound Effects played in Threads when the Player
+* Sound Effects played in Threads when the Player:
 	* bounces off a cloud
         * is killed
         * gets a new high score
 * Play in Portrait or Landscape Mode